 In addition to letters, the Shwa script includes punctuation.
 Like English punctuation, Shwa punctuation comes after the phrase it commands.

 Instead of a space, Shwa uses a dot to separate words.
 This helps you read the separation between words as different from the separation between letters.
-In Abjad gait or topline fonts, a Dot also interrupts the stroke linking all the consonants.
-In all gaits, the Dot is only one cell wide.
+In Abjad gait or topline fonts, a Dot is instead written as a simple interruption in the stroke linking the letters.

 A blank line is used between paragraphs.
-The second consecutive space within Shwa text should be interpreted by the display (or replaced by the keyboard) as CR+LF(Carriage Return + Line Feed, U+000D + U+000A), in other words, a blank line.
-Chapters start on a new page: the third consecutive space indicate a new page (FF Form Feed, U+000C).
-So at the end of a chapter, the sequence will be "Space CR LF FF".
+The second consecutive Dot within Shwa text should be interpreted by the display (or replaced by the keyboard) as CR+LF(Carriage Return + Line Feed, U+000D + U+000A), in other words, a blank line.
+Chapters start on a new page: the third consecutive Dot indicates a new page (FF Form Feed, U+000C).
+So at the end of a chapter, the sequence will be "Dot CR LF FF".

 In every language of the world, in addition to speaking with consonants and vowels, we also vary the loudness, rhythm and musical pitch of our speech to transmit information.
 Many languages use these suprasegmental mechanisms as stress, "accent" or tone, but those uses are lexical or morphological, part of the words themselves.
 In contrast, when they're applied to larger grammatical units, like entire phrases or clauses, we call them prosody.
 The most important element of prosody is pitch variation - melody - which we call intonation.